-Algorithmic Thinking and Programming Strand Variables and Data Representation Topic ATP.VDR.2.a Construct a model Expectations for Learning that shows the way programs store LEARNING PROGRESSION and manipulate data by using numbers or other symbols to In grade 1, students used numbers, symbols and pictures to represent information.
-In grade 2, students represent information. model the use of numbers, symbols and pictures to manipulate and store information.
+Topic Variables and Data Representation ATP.VDR.2.a Construct a model that shows the way programs store and manipulate data by using numbers or other symbols to represent information.
+Expectations for Learning LEARNING PROGRESSION In grade 1, students used numbers, symbols and pictures to represent information.
+In grade 2, students model the use of numbers, symbols and pictures to manipulate and store information.
 In grade 3, students will define and identify variables to understand how they are used in algorithms.
-IMPORTANT CONCEPTS Numbers, symbols, or pictures can be used to model programming Information is stored in a variety of ways KEY SKILL/PROCEDURES Model programming using symbols, numbers, or pictures • Store information in a variety of ways Content Elaborations CLARIFICATIONS Information in the real world can be represented in computer programs.
+IMPORTANT CONCEPTS - Numbers, symbols or pictures can be used to model programming. - Information is stored in a variety of ways.
+KEY SKILL/PROCEDURES - Model programming using symbols, numbers or pictures. - Store information in a variety of ways.
+Content Elaborations CLARIFICATIONS Information in the real world can be represented in computer programs.
 (K-12 Computer Science Framework, 2016) Computers use stored information by choosing only relevant information.
 CONTENT FOCUS The focus is on modeling the way programs store and manipulate data.
 COMPUTER SCIENCE PRACTICES Practice 4.
 Developing and Using Abstractions 4.
 Model phenomena and processes and simulate systems to understand and evaluate potential outcomes.
+Practice 6.
+Testing and Refining Computational Artifacts 2.
+Identify and fix errors using a systematic process.
+Practice 7.
+Communicating About Computing